 Asking for help is never easy, but when a person struggles with drug or alcohol addiction, seeking professional help is a vital part of achieving sobriety.
 If you’re asking, “do I need detox?” the answer is likely yes.
 Detox is the first step in getting sober and represents the time when a person’s body stops physically relying on a particular substance on a daily basis.
 In detox, a person can receive physical and mental support as they go through withdrawal.

 Signs You Need Detox

-It’s important to take a personal inventory of your drug and alcohol abuse history to determine if you need detox.
-Some of the signs that you need detox include:
+It’s important to take a personal inventory of your drug and alcohol abuse history to determine if you need a detox.
+Some of the signs that you need to detox include:

-- You experience withdrawal symptoms if you haven’t used in a while.
-These can include strong cravings for a drug, tremors, headache, personality changes or nausea.
+- You experience withdrawal symptoms if you haven’t used it in a while.
+These can include strong cravings for a drug, tremors, headaches, personality changes, or nausea.

 - Your friends and family have told you that you need help.

 - You abuse alcohol.
 While people who abuse any type of drug or alcohol can benefit from detox, alcohol withdrawal can be deadly.
 A person should always go through alcohol withdrawal at a professional detox facility or hospital.